 FOL PENDANT.jpg

-Sterling Silver Octahedron platonic solid pendant.
+Sterling Silver Tetrahedron platonic solid pendant.

 A$95.00